east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 # Escc.Umbraco.MediaSync

 This is [uMediaSync](http://our.umbraco.org/projects/backoffice-extensions/umediasync) for Umbraco 7 by Sören Deger, repackaged as a NuGet package rather than an Umbraco package.
-We use [NuBuild](https://github.com/bspell1/NuBuild) to make creating the NuGet package really easy, and [reference our private feed using a nuget.config file](http://blog.davidebbo.com/2014/01/the-right-way-to-restore-nuget-packages.html).

 In addition to the features of uMediaSync, this adds: